okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/system-log/index.md

 An expression filter is useful for performing structured queries where constraints on LogEvent attribute values can be explicitly targeted.

-The following expressions are supported for events with the `filter` query parameter:
+The following example expressions are supported for events with the `filter` query parameter:

 | Filter                                       | Description                                                                    |
 | -------------------------------------------- | ------------------------------------------------------------------------------ |